By Jillian Lampert and Kitty Westin

 Advocates understand the importance of having a voice, or being the voice for someone who is unable to advocate for themselves, and know that sharing a personal story with a policy maker, the media, or your community can have a powerful impact.
 We know that there is power in numbers and every voice is important.
 We also know that we need to be part of the discussion and that we would miss opportunities to “tell our side of the story” if we are not willing to be part of the conversation.

-Example: Recently, entertainment icon, Disney Corporation, launched an on-line site and interactive exhibit that was profoundly offensive and shaming.
+Example: Entertainment icon, Disney Corporation, launched an on-line site and interactive exhibit that was profoundly offensive and shaming.
 It promoted weight stigmatization and had the potential of doing harm to viewers.
 People from across the globe sent messages and voiced their concerns and within a few days the exhibit was closed for “re-tooling.”
 This is advocacy at its best!

 Basic Principles of Advocacy: